yacmov/civ-web-technologies-classes-SK/session-01/Challenge 1.md

 - Summarise in 2 sentences what it does.

 > DNS is Domain Name Service that human-readable domain names into numerical IP addresses, enabling device to locate and connect ot each other on the internet.

+## Challenge 5

+- Open this YouTube video and [watch](https://www.youtube.com/watch?v=Yt1nesKi5Ec) it
+- What is a Web Server.
+- Summarise in 2 sentences what it does.

+> A web server is software that processes and responds to client requests over the internet, delivering web pages and content.
+It handles HTTP requests, serving files and supporting website functionality.